Physical measures for mostly sectional expanding flows: Introduction and statement of results

+Using the proof of the previous main results, we can deduce the following extension of the main statement from~\cite{smviv23} on existence of physical measure for (ASH) attractors.

+\begin{maincorollary} Let a $C^2$ vector field $G$ on $M$ and a trapping region $U$ be given containing a attracting set $\Lambda=\Lambda_G(U)$ with $d_{cu}=2$ so that every $x\in\Lambda$ not converging to any equilibrium satisfies (wASE).

+If $\Lambda$ contains only saddle-type hyperbolic equilibria, then there exists a physical/SRB probability measure supported on $\Lambda$.
+If $\Lambda$ is transitive, then $\Lambda$ supports a unique physical/SRB probability measure whose basin covers a neighborhood of $\Lambda$. \end{maincorollary}

+This corollary shows that it is enough to obtain just a sequence of times with asymptotic sectional expansion, along the trajectories not converging to a singularity, to conclude the existence of a physical measure.

-\begin{example} Another class of partially hyperbolic and non-uniform sectional expanding attracting sets are the Rovella attractors~\cite{Ro93} (also known as contracting Lorenz attractors) which are asymptotically singular-hyperbolic; see~\cite{SmartinVivas20}.
-These attractors admit a physical/SRB probability measure whose basin covers the trapping region except a zero volume subset and, moreover, exhibit slow recurrence to the singularity at the origin; see~\cite{mtz001}. \end{example}
+\begin{example}[Rovella attractors] Another class of partially hyperbolic and mostly asymptotically sectional expanding attracting sets are the Rovella attractors~\cite{Ro93} (also known as contracting Lorenz attractors) which are (weak) asymptotically singular-hyperbolic; see~\cite{SmartinVivas20}.
+These attractors admit a physical/SRB probability measure whose basin covers the trapping region except a zero volume subset and, moreover, exhibit slow recurrence to the equilibrium at the origin\footnote{The known proof of asymptotical sectional expansion for this family of attractors intertwines with the control of recurrence to the equilibrium point.}; see~\cite{mtz001}. \end{example}